 Rodney Martin’s vision is to see congregations engage with the Missional work of Christ in their neighborhoods while cultivating multi-cultural and multi-generational communities of faith.

-Joe’s vision for the congregations and members he walks with is that Christ will live in their hearts through faith, that they will be rooted and grounded in love, have strength to understand the breadth, height of Christ’s that is beyond what we can fully know.
-May we all be filled with the fullness of God.
-Ephesians 3:17-19
+Joe’s vision for the congregations and members he walks with is that Christ will live in their hearts and that they will be rooted and grounded in love.
+He prays for the members he serves that they will be so filled with the Spirit that they will be witnesses of the Good News of Jesus to the people God places in their path.

 LanChester, New Danville and Willow Street-Strasburg Districts